EricZinda/Perplexity/docs/devcon/devcon0050MRSSolverSolutionCombinations.md

-## AppendixA: Optimizing the Combination Algorithm
+## Appendix: Implementing the Solution Group Algorithm
 In the section [introducing the solution grouping algorithm](devhowtoMRSSolverSolutionGroupsAlgorithm), the algorithm starts with:

 > For each possible combination of solutions from Phase 1 ...